TheJolman/resume/resume.md

 ### Mathnasium, Rancho Palos Verdes, CA & Fullerton, CA
 **Instructor** (Mar 2024 - Present)

-- Work with K-12 students to help them achieve their math goals.
+- Tutor K-12 students to help them achieve math goals.
-- Help students practice skills they learn in class and learn new concepts.
+- Reinforce skills they learned in class and introduce new concepts.
 - Transferred to Fullerton location in Aug 2024 and back to RPV in Jun 2025.

 ### South Bay Tennis Center, Torrance, California
 **Coach** (Aug 2021 - Aug 2024)

-- Coach kids and adults alike in group workouts and lessons.
+- Coached kids and adults alike in group workouts and lessons.
 - Honed skills in leadership, communication, and time management.

 ### Torrance Memorial Medical Center, Torrance, California
 **Central Services** (June 2021 - Aug 2021)

-- Fill and deliver orders for medical supplies.
+- Filled and delivered orders for medical supplies.
-- Work with team to supply surgery floor with necessary equipment.
+- Worked with team to supply surgery floor with necessary equipment.

 ---